tomergreenman/Vacationland/README.md

 # Vacationland
-This project is fully responsive and has been deployed with Heroku: \n\r https://tomer-vacationland.herokuapp.com/
+This project is fully responsive and has been deployed with Heroku

+https://tomer-vacationland.herokuapp.com/